 Mary is currently pursuing an M.A. in the Department of Greek, Latin, and Classical Studies.
 She received her BA in Latin from Wake Forest University in 2015.
 Her interests include Roman poetry, linguistics, ritual, power, and intersectionality.

 Christina McGuire Villarreal

-Christie is an MA candidate in the department of Greek, Latin, and Classical Studies.
-Christie received a BA in Classical Studies from the University of Pennsylvania, and attended Penn's Post-Baccalaureate Program in Classics.
-She received an MA in Classical Languages from Villanova University, and attended the summer programs at both the American School of Classical Studies at Athens and the American Academy in Rome.
-Christie taught Latin and Greek at St. Joseph's Prep in Philadelphia for several years before attending Bryn Mawr.
-She presented a paper at the annual CAAS meeting in Fall 2015.
-She is a teaching assistant for the introductory and intermediate Latin classes at Bryn Mawr.
+Christie is pursuing a PhD in the department of Greek, Latin, and Classical Studies.
+Christie received a B.A. in Classical Studies from the University of Pennsylvania, an M.A. in Classical Languages from Villanova University, and an M.A. in Classical Studies from Bryn Mawr, with a thesis entitled “Referto Praedonum Mari: Piratical Propaganda in the Fourth through First Centuries BCE.”
+She attended the summer programs at both the American School of Classical Studies at Athens and the American Academy in Rome.
+Christie taught Latin and Greek at St. Joseph's Prep in Philadelphia, and was a teaching assistant for introductory and intermediate Latin at Bryn Mawr.
 Christie's research interests include epigraphy, Greek and Roman religious practices, the lives of the non-elite in Graeco-Roman society, and military history, focusing on the Hellenistic Period and the late Roman Republic.

 Audrey is a graduate student in the Classics department working towards her MA.
 Her thesis examines the similarities and differences between Euripides, Isocrates and Gorgias as they mounted a defense on behalf of Helen of Troy.
 Her interests include Ancient Greek tragedy and philosophy (particularly in 5th century Athens), and the depiction and role of women in the ancient world.
 She received her BA from Oberlin College in 2012 with a major in Ancient Greek and a minor in Latin.